-The 2014 CAP application is now closed.
-Awards will be announced in early spring.
+The 2014 CAP application is now closed, please click here to see a complete list of 2014 awardees.
 The 2015 application will be available October 1, 2014.
 If you would like to be added to the notification list, please email the CAP staff.

 CAP provides a general conservation assessment of your museum's collection, environmental conditions, and site.
 Conservation priorities are identified by professionals who spend two days on-site and three days writing a report.
 The report can help your museum develop strategies for improved collections care and provide a tool for long-range planning and fundraising.